molily/molily.de/_posts/2016-02-27-javascript-failure.md

 ## A simplistic example (is simplistic)

 Let’s have a look at a simple example.
-Given is a web site with a search feature.
+Given is a website with a search feature.
 The basic version is an HTML form:

 <pre>
 &lt;form action='/search' id='searchForm'>